 You might become infertile

-Radical prostatectomy cuts the tubes that carry sperm.
-The testicles make sperm, but they can no longer come out in the semen.
-If this is a concern for you, talk to your doctor about banking your sperm before surgery.
+A radical prostatectomy cuts the tubes that carry sperm.
+The testicles make sperm, but they can no longer appear in the semen.
+If this concerns you, talk to your doctor about banking your sperm before surgery.

 This is a possible complication that happens when you remove lymph nodes.
 When they are removed, fluid can collect in the legs or genital area over time.
 It causes swelling and pain.
 It usually goes away when people do physical therapy for it or when it causes more problems.
 You can learn more about this on our lymphedema page.